 “In using stairs, you are also not using an electronic device, like elevators and escalators.
 An escalator running 24/7 can generate four carloads of carbon dioxide (CO2) a year, which is not an insignificant amount.
 In the home, televisions also require large amounts of electricity and in the state of New York, TVs will soon overtake refrigerators as the largest household-good consumer of electricity.
 By providing recreational areas that are nearby to homes, accessible, shaded and generally pleasant, cities can help encourage families to shift from inactive and energy consuming behaviours such as TV viewing to physically active play that does not consume electricity,” she explains.

 Dr Lee uses examples from America’s vast list of cities to make her case.
-In New York City, for instance, commuter cycling has seen a 289% increase over the last decade, while the rising childhood obesity trends seen across most US cities has seen a recent reversal in New York.
+In New York City, for instance, commuter cycling has seen a 289 percent increase over the last decade, while the rising childhood obesity trends seen across most US cities has seen a recent reversal in New York.
 Physical inactivity in New York City adults is down for the first time in a decade.
 And New York has seen a faster rise in life expectancy than elsewhere in the US.
 Furthermore, the city has also created pedestrian plazas across its five boroughs, such as in Times Square and Union Square, which were once full of traffic during all hours of the day.
 This too has further encouraged walking among the city’s residents while also improving retail outcomes and air pollution.

 “By providing outdoor recreational areas that are shaded and generally pleasant, cities are replacing inactivity and energy consumption with physical exercise and energy conservation.”